 The LIST KneaderReactor is able to polymerize the monomers and catalyts in a highly concentrated, solvent-free phase.
 Conversion rates of 90% ...
 99% can be easily reached.
 In a second stage following the polymerization, the polymer mass is directly devolatilized to a residual monomer content of 1000 ppm or even lower.

 Especially in exothermic bulk (co)- polymerization processes the large heat exchange surface of LIST KneaderReactors in combination with the evaporative cooling are helping to precisely control the product temperature.

 The unique geometry of the mixing elements provides constant surface renewal optimizing heat transfer and minimizes product accumulation and dead zones.

 Polymethyl Methacrylate (PMMA)

 In a LIST KneaderReactor bulk polymerization of Methacrylic Acid Derivates is reaching a conversion rate of up to 98%.
 Polydispersity Index (PDI) values of 2.0 ...
 2.5 can be reached.

 Super Absorbent Polymer (SAP)

-Acrylic acid is polymerized in an aqueous bulk polymerization process with a polymer content up to 45% and a conversion rate > 99%.
+Acrylic acid is polymerized in an aqueous bulk polymerization process with a polymer content up to 45%.
 The precise temperature control in a LIST KneaderReactor results in a very narrow Polydispersity Index (PDI) distribution.
 The SAP is discharged as free flowing material.